sealvault/sealvault/website/src/dapp-keys.md

-# One-Dapp-per-Key<sup>&reg;</sup>
+# Dapp Keys

-When you add a dapp to your profile, a new key is generated just for this dapp.
+When you add a dapp to your profile, a new key can be generated just for this dapp.
-Wallet addresses are never connected to dapps.
 This isolation

-- prevents **phishing** &#127907;
 - mitigates damage from compromised dapps &#129399;
 - enables **automated transaction approval** &#129395;